Aditya-Adars/Aditya-Chat-App/README.md

 <br>
 This is in the progress not completed yet now
 <br>
-As soon as possible I can apload all the Projects
+As soon as possible I can upload all the Projects

 - Aditya Adarsh